 3. Isaiah Berlin and Lucien Freud

-In 1996, in a studio on Kensington Church Street in London, Lucien Freud, 74 years old, and Isaiah Berlin, 86 years old, met again to make art.
+Later the same year, in a studio on Kensington Church Street in London, Lucien Freud, 74 years old, and Isaiah Berlin, 86 years old, met again to make art.
 Berlin sat for Freud more than a dozen times.
-Freud completed a charcoal drawing of Berlin’s head, which eventually was given to the National Portrait Gallery, but an oil portrait of Berlin sitting in an old armchair was never finished, and was eventually given to Berlin’s stepson who has generously given it to the College on a long loan.
+Freud completed a charcoal drawing of Berlin’s head, which was inherited by Berlin’s family.
+An oil portrait of Berlin sitting in an old armchair was not finished upon Isaiah Berlin’s death, and was generously given by Freud to Aline Berlin, Isaiah Berlin’s widow.
+It is now owned by the Berlin Charitable Trust and is on loan to Wolfson College.

 Berlin’s biographer Michael Ignatieff, who interviewed Berlin extensively for his definitive work, describes Freud at work on the charcoal and oil pictures.

-“Isaiah sat in an old battered armchair while Freud sketched him first in pencil and then began to paint him in oils.
-The time passed in gossip and then in silence, broken by the sound of charcoal on paper and paint on canvas.
+“Isaiah sat in an old battered armchair while Freud sketched him first in charcoal and then began to paint him in oils.
+The time passed in gossip and then in silence, broken by the sound of paint on canvas.
 As Freud worked, Isaiah passed in and out of sleep.
-In the charcoal drawing, roughly eight by ten inches, Isaiah’s eyes are closed, his head back against the back of the armchair, his mouth shut, the curvature of his upper lift perfectly caught, as is the shape of his bare forehead and his cheeks sunken and hollowed with age.
-In the oil painting, not much larger than a regular sheet of paper, Isaiah is shown leaning back with his head resting on the back of the battered armchair.
-Unlike the pencil sketch, his eyes are open.
+In the charcoal drawing, roughly eight by ten inches, Isaiah’s eyes are closed, his head back, his mouth shut; the curvature of his upper lip is perfectly caught, as is the shape of his bare forehead and his cheeks sunken and hollowed with age.
+In the oil painting, not much larger than a regular sheet of paper, his eyes are open.
 He is looking away to the left, full of melancholy, at something we cannot see.”

 The painting is in a secure room.
 Those wishing to access the room should ask at the Lodge.